cambridge-cares/TheWorldAvatar/Deploy/stacks/UK-building-retrofit/StackDeployment/README.md

 ### Spinning Up the Stack

-Before spinning up the stack using the [Stack manager], please provide the following files to the specified repositories:
+Before spinning up the stack using the [Stack manager], please provide the following files to the specified folder:

 -  Four secret files in `./inputs/stack-manager/inputs/secrets`:
     - `postgis_password`